Bryan-Yang1/GNNAS-TSP/README.md

-# GNNASeR
+# GNNASeR: Graph Neural Network based Algorithm Selection for Traveling Salesman Problem
-This project is about Graph Neural Network based Algorithm Selection for Traveling Salesman Problem
+This project is funded by Summer Research Scholarship(SRS) in Duke Kunshan Univeristy.